socolofs/tamoc/README.rst

   setup.py install' (with sudo if necessary).
 To install using a local install directory in develop mode, use: 'python setup.py develop'.

+* To skip the Fortran extension library and install a Python-only version of ``tamoc``, use the ``--python-only`` flag in the install command, e.g., 'python setup.py develop --python-only'.

 * Test the installation by opening a Python session and executing `import tamoc` from the Python prompt.
 Be sure that you are not in the same directory as the setup.py file so that Python will look for tamoc in